Entry class of the LeanIX Reporting Library. An instance of this class is globally available as lx variable.

 }>

-• Starts initialisation of the reporting framework.
-Returns a promise which is resolved once initialisation with the framework is finished.
-The resolved promise contains a ReportSetup instance with information provided to you through the framework.
 With that information you should be able to set up your report properly.
 Once that is done the LxCustomReportLib.ready function needs be called to signal that the report is ready to receive and process data and user events.

 Returns Promise<ReportSetup>